vivzero/LG-14Z90N-hackintosh/README.md

 ## Reported Issues
 * Power management is poor than Windows.
 * System reboots very rarely instead of shutdown.
+* When lid is already opened, RTC/Maintenance triggers FullWake instead of DarkWake.
 * USB-C (DP Alt) has no sound.
 * Thunderbolt: "No drivers are loaded."
 * HDMI output is unsupported.